kiosion/sanity-ex/README.md

 A client for interacting with the Sanity API and constructing GROQ queries from Elixir applications.

+This is a very primitive implementation, built mostly for practice & my own use, and only supports _some_ of GROQ's syntax.
+Please feel free to contribute!

 ## Installation

 Add `sanity_ex` to your list of dependencies in `mix.exs`: